DeLTA-BIT: an open-source probabilistic tractography-based deep learning framework for thalamic targeting in functional neurological disorders: Introduction

 \subsubsection{T$_1$ preprocessing}

-T1 images are needed to get several binary masks of the brain regions to use for probabilistic tractography.
-Preprocessing to correct images for noise and artifacts before brain region extraction was performed through the \textit{Freesurfer} software.
-Using the command \texttt{recon-all} the complete pipeline including noise and motion correction intensity normalization, labeling of the cortex and subcortex brain regions, was carried out.
-The HCP dataset already has available data preprocessed by recon-all command.
-After this preprocessing binary masks of both the cortex regions and the subcortex regions were obtained.
-The first one can be done using the Freesurfer commands \texttt{mri\_annotation2label} and \texttt{mri\_label2vol}, the second can be done making use of the Freesurfer command \texttt{mri\_binarize}, which takes the segmentation files provided by recon-all and creates binary masks.
-Lastly, since Freesurfer use a own representation to elaborate data, the last step was the reorientation of the data through the FSL command \texttt{fslreorient2std}.
+T1 images are essential for generating binary masks of brain regions requested for probabilistic tractography.
+Prior to brain region extraction, preprocessing can be conducted using the \textit{Freesurfer} software.
+The complete pipeline, executed via the \texttt{recon-all} command, involves noise and motion correction, intensity normalization, and labeling of both cortical and subcortical brain regions.
+Subsequently, binary masks for both cortical and subcortical regions can be derived using additional FreeSurfer commands: \texttt{mri\_annotation2label}, \texttt{mri\_label2vol}, and \texttt{mri\_binarize}, this last utilizing the segmentation files produced by \texttt{recon-all} to create binary masks.
+Lastly, given FreeSurfer's unique data representation, a data reorientation to MRI standard can be performed using the FSL command \texttt{fslreorient2std}.
+The SUIT atlas \cite{diedrichsen2006spatially, diedrichsen2009probabilistic, diedrichsen2011imaging, diedrichsen2015surface} has been exploited for the right dentate nuclei segmentation.